U.S. Energy Information Administration logo

 Why do gasoline prices fluctuate?

-Retail gasoline prices are mainly affected by crude oil prices and the level of gasoline supply relative to gasoline demand.
+Retail gasoline prices are mainly affected by crude oil prices and the amount of gasoline available to meet demand.
 Strong and increasing demand for gasoline and other petroleum products in the United States and the rest of the world can place intense pressure on available supplies.

 did youknow